pietervdvn/MapComplete/Docs/Personas/Tom.md

 ## Goals

-One of his tasks is to keep an up-to-date list of all AEDs;
+One of his tasks is to keep an up-to-date list of all the AEDs.
+Today, a citizen sent an email that they have installed an AED in their shop

 ## Needs and expectations

 ## Pain points & frustrations